Transia-RnD/xrpld-publisher/ts/README.md

 // Generate a token for the validator client.createToken()

-// Generate a VL manifest for the validator client.createManifest()
+// Read the token
+const manifest = client.readToken()

-// Read the VL manifest
+// Read the manifest
 const manifest = client.readManifest()
 ```